the-couch/slater/README.md

 `slater` uses an local SSL certification to correspond with Shopify's HTTPS hosted themes.
 To take advantage of live-reloading, you need to create a security exception for the `slater` cert (this is safe).
-To do this, load [https://localhost:3000](https://localhost:3000) in your browser, and following the instructions for adding an exception.
+To do this, load [https://localhost:3000](https://localhost:3000) in your browser, and follow the instructions for adding an exception.
 If it works, you should see this in your browser window:
 ```